maciekgajewski/CloserLookAtUB/presentation.md

 ]
 --
 .pull-right[
-is compiled to the eqivalent of
+is compiled to the equivalent of
 ```cpp
 void zero_arr(float* arr, int off)
 {